-contains all $2^{k}$ possible binary strings of length $k$.
-Naor, Schulman and Srinivasan \cite{naor1995splitters} present a near-optimal deterministic construction of an $(n,k)$-universal set of size $2^{k}k^{O(\log k)}\log n$.
-Now, we choose an $(n,(d+1)k)$-universal set of this size as a collection of partitions of $V$.
-For each solution $\hat{S}$ for $k$SSE, we have $|\hat{S}|\leq k$ and $|N(\hat{S})|\leq dk$.
+Naor et al. \cite{naor1995splitters} present a near-optimal deterministic construction of a $(n,k)$-universal set of size $2^{k}k^{O(\log k)}\log n$.
+Now, we choose a $(n,(d+1)k)$-universal set of this size as a collection of partitions of $V$.
+For each solution $\hat{S}$ to $k$SSE, we have $|\hat{S}|\leq k$ and $|N(\hat{S})|\leq dk$.
 Therefore, there is a partition in the universal set which is a good partition for $\hat{S}$.
-So, running the above algorithm for each of partitions in the universal set can find the solution.
+So, running the above algorithm for each of the partitions in the universal set can find the solution.

 The used universal set contains at most $2^{(d+1)k}(dk+k)^{O(\log (dk+k))}\log n$ partitions.
 So the running time of our deterministic algorithm is at most $ O(f(k,d)n \log n)$, where $f(k,d) = 2^{(d+1)k}(dk+k)^{O(\log (dk+k))}(d+k)$. \end{proof}